EC ENGR 115C

 Digital Electronic Circuits

-Description: (Formerly numbered Electrical Engineering 115C.)
-Lecture, four hours; discussion, one hour; outside study, seven hours.
-Enforced requisites: course 115A, Computer Science M51A.
-Recommended: course 115B.
+Description: Lecture, four hours; discussion, one hour; outside study, seven hours.
+Requisites: course 100 or 115A, and Computer Science M51A.
 Transistor-level digital circuit analysis and design.
 Modern logic families (static CMOS, pass-transistor, dynamic logic), integrated circuit (IC) layout, digital circuits (logic gates, flipflops/latches, counters, etc.), computer-aided simulation of digital circuits.
 Letter grading.

 Units: 4.0